How Feedback and Talent Conversations Strengthen the Company?

-Then she went and performed beautifully even despite the fact that she was doubting her abilities, like, 9 hours ago.
+Then she went and performed beautifully even although she was doubting her abilities, like, 9 hours ago.

 This difference-making experience is something that almost every employee can relate to.
 In fact, Curtin supported her claim by citing a recent survey that found that people were 4.6 times more likely “to feel empowered to perform to the best of their abilities.”

-This goes to show how a difference for every employee can make even more difference on the scale of a company.
+This shows how a difference for every employee can make even more difference on the scale of a company.

-If you’d like to achieve a similar effect, then collecting employee feedback and getting good at talent conversations are without a doubt your best bet.
+Suppose you’d like to achieve a similar effect.
+In that case, collecting employee feedback and getting good at talent conversations are, without a doubt, your best bet.

 Here’s how they work to strengthen your company.